Slack 21.01.20

 Bug fixes

-- Fixed: Sometimes after tapping an image to view it in full screen, it would disappear, which is the opposite of full screen.
-It now does the opposite of the opposite, i.e. what it was meant to all along.
+- Fixed: Sometimes, after tapping an image to view it in full-screen, it would disappear, which is the opposite of full-screen.
+It now does the opposite of the opposite, which was the thing you wanted all along.

-- Fixed: When trying to add a workspace, some users were experiencing an error claiming that something had gone wrong and that they should try again.
-We’ve fixed this, by making sure nothing can go wrong.
-So now trying again is surplus to requirements, because it just works.
+- Fixed: When trying to add a workspace, some users were experiencing an error claiming that "something went wrong" and that they should try again.
+We fixed this, by making nothing go wrong.
+So now trying again is surplus to requirements.
+Because it works.

 Slack 19.06.20